 Training for Ultras

 I hope these notes will help others to benefit from what I have learned over the years, from wide reading and from practical experience of ultradistance training and racing.
-They are offered with all humility, not as gospel statements, but as thoughts which readers may take or leave, as they choose.
+They are not gospel statements, but as thoughts which readers may take or leave, as they choose.
 It is important to find out what works for you.
 We are all different, with different tolerances of distance and speed.

 That in itself is an important lesson- not to assume, for example, that a particular schedule that seems good for one individual is necessarily transferable to another.
 But if you can shorten your learning process by profiting from others’ experience, just do it!
 I hope that my notes will give readers some useful hints and food for thought.

 Each person’s training patterns and their performances need to be seen in the context of their lifestyle, opportunities and personal capacity to train and race.
 I have always worked, mostly behind a desk.
 I have never had the chance to over-train, something for which I’m very grateful.
 I have always had to adopt a flexible approach to training and to be content to cross-train.
 Now we live in a rural village in South West England.
 The village is surrounded by rural lanes where you can run/walk almost traffic-free, and where you get a hilly workout whichever way you go.
 But the same lifestyle constraints still apply.

 A Glorious Addiction

 Our sport is addictive.
 Don’t fight it!
 It brings friendship, fitness and fun.
 But be careful how you use this addictive substance called exercise if you want to continue to enjoy its pleasures and avoid injury and -time off.